Settlement Agreements & Compromise Agreements – How Much?

-“How much should I get in my settlement agreement?” (also known as a compromise agreement) is probably the question which we get asked the most.
+“How much should I get in my settlement agreement?” is probably the question which we get asked the most.
 If you’re reading this you’re probably thinking about leaving your job and negotiating a settlement agreement package, either due to a redundancy situation or a dispute.
 These are unfortunate circumstances, but actually very common.

 In this article, we try to look at some of the factors which might indicate how much you should get from your settlement agreement.
 We have broken these down into ‘internal’ & ‘external’ factors, as well as ‘dispute’ or ‘redundancy’.
 You can also try our online settlement agreement calculator.

 What are the factors affecting the size of a settlement agreement package?